ChromAIca/ChromAIca.github.io/ImagenHub/README.md

 </p>

 - BlendedDiffusion: `[0, 0]`.
 The edited object can hardly be regarded as airplane, SC=0.
 Unrealistic object and unnatural image, PR=0.
 - Glide: `[2, 1]`.
 Clearly generates the blue airplane, SC=2.
-The edit region does not blend seemlessly to the rest of the image, PR=1.
+The edit region does not blend seamlessly to the rest of the image, PR=1.
 - SDInpaint: `[0.5,0]`.
 Generates a airplane-like object but not good enough, SC=0.5.
 In general the image is not natural, Pr=0.
 - SDXLInpaint: `[2, 1]`.
 Successfully generates the blue airplane, SC=2.
 The rightmost part is a bit blurry, PR=1.